algolia/algoliasearch-django/README.md

 }
 ```

-There is also two optionals settings that take a string:
+There are two optional settings:

-* `INDEX_PREFIX`: prefix all index.
-You can use it to seperate different application, like `site1_Products` and `site2_Products`.
+* `INDEX_PREFIX`: prefix all indexes.
+Use it to separate different applications, like `site1_Products` and `site2_Products`.
-* `INDEX_SUFFIX`: suffix all index.
-You can use it to differenciate development and production environement, like `Location_dev` and `Location_prod`.
+* `INDEX_SUFFIX`: suffix all indexes.
+Use it to differenciate development and production environment, like `Location_dev` and `Location_prod`.

 Quick Start
 -------------

 Simply call `AlgoliaSearch.register()` for each of the models you want to index.
 A good place to do this is in your application's AppConfig (generally named `apps.py`).
+More info in the [documentation](https://docs.djangoproject.com/en/1.8/ref/applications/)

 ```python
 from django.apps import AppConfig